 Find the report by heading to Conversions > Ecommerce > Shopping Behavior:

 The example above shows that people tend to exit their session if they don’t add products to cart.
 If that was your case, you could start thinking about how to increase the chances of a user adding something to their cart—for example through upsells, internal links to product pages, or product recommendations in the sidebar.

 How long is a session in Google Analytics?

-A session starts when a visitor lands on your page.
+A new session starts when a visitor lands on your page.
 But when does it end?
 Typically, it’s when:

 - A user changes campaigns: for example, if someone arrives on your site through a Facebook campaign, leaves, then returns later through organic search, those will be classed as two different sessions

 A note about time limits: if the 30-minute default doesn’t work for you, you can customize the length of a session by heading to Admin > Tracking Info > Session Settings: